Professional Drug Addiction Treatment in South Africa

 Am I addicted?

-Drug addiction usually involves cannabis , cocaine , heroin or amphetamine (speed) in the South Africa.
-Drug addiction means that you experience strong craving for a substance and at times lose control over how much and how often you use the substance.
+Drug addiction usually involves cannabis, cocaine, heroin or amphetamine (speed) in South Africa.
+Drug addiction means that you experience a strong craving for a substance and at times lose control over how much and how often you use the substance which leads to drug abuse.

 The Two most Common Indicators of and Addiction are